Kayli/logspub/chemistry.md

   - they sound similar but are two very different types of compounds
   - hydrocarbons c, while carbohydrates also contain oxygen
   - living organisms metabolize carbohydrates for energy, whereas hydrocarbons are used as fuels and in industrial applications

+- alcohols
+  - type of organic compound that carries at least one hydroxyl functional group (−OH) bound to a saturated carbon atom

+- aldehydes and ketones: carbon and oxygene with double bond (C=O)
+- organic acids: contain carboxyl group (-COOH)

 - glucose visually looks related to ethanol (alcohol) and water molecules
     - at least i can see similarity by just looking at space-filling models of them